Nizam al-Mulk: Legacy

-Nizam al-Mulk was an excellent and clever vizier, he represented the majesty, splendor and hospitality of the Barmakids, historians and poets describe him as a great organizer and an ideal soldier and scholar.
+Nizam al-Mulk was a skilled and effective vizier, he represented the majesty, splendor and hospitality of the Barmakids, historians and poets describe him as a great organizer and an ideal soldier and scholar.
 Because of his talents, it was possible for the Seljuk Turks to establish a powerful empire in their new home.
 Nizam was not only the leader of the Persian-dominated bureaucratic (divan), but was also an atabeg who served in the royal court (dadgar) and played an important role between the politically and culturally different Iranians and Turks.
 He was also responsible for establishing distinctly Persian forms of government and administration which would last for centuries.
 Because of his excellent tutorship and close friendship with Malik-Shah, he was usually called "father" by him.
 He was even greatly respected by his ghulams, who, after the death of Nizam, took revenge on several of his rivals, such as Taj al-Mulk Abu'l Ghana'im.